 (A) Disposition Instrument.
 A copy of the instrument pursuant to which the Disposition is effected.

 (B) Ratification; Representations.
 An instrument, executed by the Disposing Member and its Assignee, containing the following information and agreements, to the extent they are not contained in the instrument described in Section 3.03(d)(i)(A):    (I) the notice address of the Assignee; (II) the Sharing Ratios after the Disposition of the Disposing Member and its Assignee (which together must total the Sharing Ratio of the Disposing Member before the Disposition); (III) the Assignee’s ratification of this Agreement and agreement to be bound by it, and its confirmation that the representations and warranties in Section 3.02(a) are true and correct with respect to it; (IV) representations and warranties by the Disposing Member and its Assignee that the Disposition and admission is being made in accordance with all applicable Laws; and (V) representations and warranties by the Assignee that it is an institutional “accredited investor” within the meaning of Rule 501(a)(1), (2), (3) or (7) of Regulation D of the General Rules and Regulations under the Securities Act or that it is a Person all of whose equity owners are “accredited investors” within the meaning of such Rule 501, and restating the representation and warranty in Section 3.03(b)(iv) as of the date of the Disposition if the Assignee is receiving its Membership Interest as the Winning Bidder; provided that this Section 3.03(d)(i)(B)(V) shall not apply to a Disposition by the Class A Member to one of its Affiliates.
-Notwithstanding anything to the contrary herein, it shall be a condition precedent to all Dispositions and solicitations of Dispositions (through Auction or otherwise) that the Disposing Member and, in the case of Dispositions, its Assignee shall be in compliance will all applicable Laws .
+Notwithstanding anything to the contrary herein, it shall be a condition precedent to all Dispositions and solicitations of Dispositions (through Auction or otherwise) that the Disposing Member and, in the case of Dispositions, its Assignee shall be in compliance will all applicable Laws with respect to the Disposition.

 (C) Securities Law Opinion.
 Unless the Membership Interest subject to the Disposition is registered under the Securities Act and any applicable state securities Law, a favorable opinion of the Company’s legal counsel, or of other legal counsel acceptable to the non-disposing Members, to the effect that the Disposition and admission is being made pursuant to a valid exemption from registration under those Laws and in accordance with those Laws; provided, however, that this Section 3.03(d)(i)(C) shall not apply to a Disposition by the Class A Member to one of its Affiliates.